FAQs

 What happens to my shares if I die?

 Your shares will form part of your inheritance and can be transferred under the terms of your will.
-Make sure you complete the relevant section on Page 2 of the application form.
+Make sure you complete the relevant section on the second page of the application form.

 Why are there two types of share?